Malware coded synthetic genomes have caused skepticism within the scientific community, but new research might help to change that perception.

 Education: Information Systems Engineer with an M.Sc. in Information Security at the Universidad de Buenos Aires.
 In 2010 I also cooperated within the Institute for Neural Computation at the Ruhr-Universität Bochum in Germany.

 Position and history at ESET: Joined ESET Latinoamérica in 2011 as security researcher and in 2012 started to coordinate the area.
-In 2014 I moved to Germany where I collaborate to improve security-related activities and also work as editor-in-chief for WeLiveSecurity.
+In 2014 I moved to Germany where I collaborate to improve security-related activities and also worked as editor-in-chief for WeLiveSecurity until January 2021.

 What malware do you hate the most?
 Hating malware does not seem to help.
 I try to understand it in order to help our users to protect themselves.